Mariners vs. Padres Player Props Betting Odds

 MLB Props Today: San Diego Padres

-- Joe Musgrove (3-2) will take to the mound for the Padres and make his eighth start of the season.
+- The Padres will send Michael Wacha (5-2) to the mound for his 12th start this season.

+- In 11 starts this season, he's earned a quality start in six of them.

+- Wacha has started 11 games this season, and he's lasted five or more innings eight times.
+He averages 5.6 innings per appearance.

 |Opponent